rgknow/NanoBot/README.md

 **Seamlessly Connect Your AI to the World**

-Unlock the full potential of your AI by enabling smooth, secure, and dynamic interactions with external tools, data sources, and services.
-LobeChat's MCP (Model Context Protocol) plugin system breaks down the barriers between your AI and the digital ecosystem, allowing for unprecedented connectivity and functionality.
+Unlock the full potential of educational AI by enabling safe, secure, and dynamic interactions with maker workbench tools, educational resources, and STEAM learning services.
+NanoBot's MCP (Model Context Protocol) plugin system creates safe pathways between educational AI and learning ecosystems, enabling unprecedented educational connectivity while maintaining comprehensive safety guardrails.

 Transform your conversations into powerful workflows by connecting to databases, APIs, file systems, and more.
 Experience the freedom of AI that truly understands and interacts with your world.